-For more on this, as said above, and in a later footnote, see: Kristin Kobes du Mez, Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation In chapters 1 & 2, where she writes:
+For more on this, as said above, and in a later footnote, see: Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation.
+She writes:

-Graham preached a gospel of heroic [idolatrous] Christian nationalism . . . (p.
-25)
+Graham preached a gospel of heroic [idolatrous] Christian nationalism . . .
+(Kobes du Mez, Jesus and John Wayne, 25.)

-A brilliant alternative to Graham's woeful misreading of Scripture is Elizabeth Johnson's Creation and the Cross: The Mercy of God for a Planet in Peril.
+A brilliant alternative to Graham's woeful misreading of Scripture is Johnson, Creation and the Cross: The Mercy of God for a Planet in Peril.
 Of it: